mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/2nd Study Guide/OOP.md

 - program becomes an interaction of these buidling blocks
 - Some blocks can be reused in order to reduce repetition.

 ## What is encapsulation?
-WHat purpose does it serve in Object Oriented Programming?
-How does Ruby achieve this?

-Encapsulation is sectioning off and hiding data and functionality and making it unavailable to the rest of the code base.
+Encapsulation is sectioning off areas of code in a program and hiding data and functionality and making it unavailable to the rest of the code base.

+### What purpose does it serve in Object Oriented Programming?

 It is a form of data protection so that data cannot be manipulated without explicit intention.

-It defines the boundaries within our program.
+It also defines the boundaries within our program.

+### How does Ruby achieve this?

 Ruby accomplishes this by creating **objects** and exposing **interfaces** to interact with those objects.

 Another benefit of creating objects is that it allows us to think on a new level of abstraction as objects can represent real world nouns and can be provided with methods that represent behaviours that we are trying to model.

 ## What is polymorphism?
 What purpose does it serve in Object Oriented Programming?